bare bright

 dirty lite – ice dam

 Ice dam in any amount makes this dirty sheet copper.
-If you have a large piece with a small bit of ice dam it’s worth cutting it off.
+If you have a large piece with a small bit of ice dam it’s worth cutting the ice dam off.

 dirty lite – wood